 The research activities of BirdLife Finland produce information that is essential in nature conservation.
 Only when we know the population trends of the species and the factors that affect them, we can choose the right actions to protect the threatened species.
 The annual bird monitoring that is carried out by volunteer birdwatchers provides data on the bird populations all over Finland, from the coast of the Baltic Sea to the fjells of Northern Lapland.

 Recently, we have published the report “The state of the birds in Finland”, which draws together the results of bird monitoring as well as relevant scientific studies.

 Important bird areas and threatened species are our priorities

 Safeguarding the areas and routes that are important to birds is one of the priorities of BirdLife Finland’s conservation work.
 Our “Important bird areas in Finland” -projects aims at identifying the areas that are significant for birds regionally, nationally, as well as internationally.
-We have also determined main bird migration routes in Finland to help sustainable spatial planning of Wind farms in Finland. is one of twas one BirdLife Finland regularly publishes data on the areas important for birds and shares the information with the decision-makers to ensure that the areas are taken into account in conservation, land use planning and in other human activities.
+We have also determined main bird migration routes in Finland to help sustainable spatial planning of Wind farms in Finland.
+BirdLife Finland regularly publishes data on the areas important for birds and shares the information with the decision-makers to ensure that the areas are taken into account in conservation, land use planning and in other human activities.

 BirdLife Finland acts to halt the decline of threatened birds and to secure viable bird populations in all habitats.
 Our species conservation work focuses on the declining and scarce bird species.
 The information we collect on the bird populations is used to influence national decision-making, such as the policies concerning hunting, forestry and agriculture.
 As well, the publicly shared information encourages the thousands of birdwatchers to continue their efforts.